taniayzhan/Casestudy2/README.md

 We use the employee dataset to do an EDA first, then further modeling the attrition using a few different criteria, identifying factors that related to attrition.
 The top factors related to attrition I identified within this analysis are:

--Age/TotalWorkingYears
+-   Age/TotalWorkingYears

--MonthlyIncome/JobRole
+-   MonthlyIncome/JobRole

--Overtime/DistancefromHome
+-   Overtime/DistancefromHome

 The top factors related to monthly incomes I identified within this analysis are:

--Job level
+-   Job level

--Job role
+-   Job role

--YearsatCompany/TotalWorkingYears
+-   YearsatCompany/TotalWorkingYears

 There are a few learning about the dataset:

--It appears that sales has a higher attrition rate.
+-   It appears that sales has a higher attrition rate.

--Factors related to work-life balance appear important to attrition.
+-   Factors related to work-life balance appear important to attrition.

--No apparent gender differences are found in attrition and monthly incomes.
+-   No apparent gender differences are found in attrition and monthly incomes.